per1234/EtherEventQueue/README.md

 - Returns: IP Address of the sender of the most recent event.
   - Type: IPAddress

+`EtherEventQueue.receivedEventID()` - Returns the event ID of the received event.
+This is needed for confirming receipt of queueTypeConfirm type events.
+- Parameter: none
+- Returns: Event ID of the received event.
+  - Type: byte

 `EtherEventQueue.flushReceiver()` - Clear any buffered event and payload data so a new event can be received.
 - Parameter: none
 - Returns: none